Melbourne / Naarm

 My current hometown.

 Wow, look at these headings.
-We know too much about my priorities from what I research when I move somewhere.
+We can tell too much about my priorities from what I research when I move somewhere.

 1 Flesh-eating bacteria